https://medicine.ouhsc.edu/academic-departments Parent Page: Academic Departments id: 33472 Active Page: Facultyid:33475

 Clinical/Research Interests:

-Specific areas of investigation include the following:
+Specific areas of investigation in Dr. Guo’s lab include:

-• Involvement of Par-4 in regulation of synaptic signaling and plasticity
+• Involvement of Par-4 in regulation of synaptic signaling and plasticity.

-• Roles of oxidative stress and intracellular calcium homeostasis in neurodegeneration
+• Roles of oxidative stress and intracellular calcium homeostasis in neurodegeneration.

 Funding: